Ferritiva Brand Research & Design

 • Iteration is part of the process: Creating designs from scratch with minimal guidelines lead to continuous iteration through brainstorming and possible directions.
 This process led to some exhaustion but I learned how this iteration is part of the design process.
 By progressing through various designs and details, I was able to grow as a designer and finalize a design that was an optimized product of previous iterations.

-• Don't be afraid to ask for help: While I was the only designer at Ferritiva, I was a part of a larger cohort of iVenture Accelerator.
+• Don't be afraid to ask for help: While I was the only researcher at Ferritiva, I was a part of a larger cohort of iVenture Accelerator.
 Throughout the summer, I learned how to lean on others when needed in order to learn and grow from collaboration.
-Both receiving and providing advice and assistance to other designers in my cohort allowed me to become a better designer and learn more about the UX design field.
+Both receiving and providing advice to other UX-ers in my cohort allowed me to become a better in my craft and learn more about the UX field.

 Previous